2019 National Drug Take-Back Day

-Sadly, many people suffer from the ill effects of taking prescription drugs in a dangerous way – due to ignorance, irresponsible recreational use, and even addiction.
-The best way to prevent this from happening to you or one of your loved ones is to dispose of any leftover prescription drugs, so that they don’t cause any problems.
+Sadly, many people suffer from the ill effects of taking prescription drugs in a dangerous way due to ignorance, irresponsible recreational use and even addiction.
+The best way to prevent this from happening to you or one of your loved ones is to dispose of any leftover prescription drugs.

 Prescription drugs can be brought to any DEA-authorized location between 10 am - 2 pm on October 26, 2019.
 You can access a list of authorized locations near you through the link below.

 You can also call the DEA's Registration Call Center at 1.800.882.9539 for more information about the event.

 Keep in mind that this is for prescription drugs only.
-Illegal drugs and drug-related devices or implements – such as needles, syringes, inhalers, blood test strips, etc. – are not part of this take back effort.
+Illegal drugs and drug-related devices or implements - such as needles, syringes, inhalers, blood test strips, etc. - are not part of this take-back day effort.

-If you miss the National Prescription Drug Take-Back Day, you still can safely dispose of prescription medications by following certain steps established by the U.S. Food & Drug Administration (FDA).
+If you miss the National Prescription Drug Take-Back Day, you still can safely dispose of prescription medications by following the steps established by the U.S. Food & Drug Administration (FDA).

 When in doubt, you can also ask your local pharmacist how to properly dispose of prescription drugs.
 He or she will be able to direct you appropriately.